 I order my non-GMO Einkorn flour direct from Jovial Foods.
-Some have found it at Safeway and other stores, but I’ve not been so lucky.
+Some have found it at Safeway and other stores, but I’ve not been so fortunate.
 Einkorn is real, ancient wheat, that has not been hybridized.
 I use only the tiniest amounts in the occasional baked goods recipes.
 It brings so much texture and flavor for little carbs if used sparingly to enhance alternate flours.
 This recipe is not suitable until you are near goal weight (Pre-Maintenance).

 VARIATION: Sprinkle some of my 8-Seed Blend on tops of the rolls before baking: